 We drove from Arada in the east to Hamim in the west, through much the same area that the travel writer Sir Wilfred Patrick Thesiger explored in the 1940s.
 His inspiring book Arabian Sands recounts his adventures by camel and on foot through the Empty Quarter.
 Unlike him, we were travelling in motor vehicles and using some pretty advanced satellite tracking technology to navigate our way, but we still managed to have our own moments of drama!
 We got stuck in the sand a couple of times and getting out involved the use of snatch ropes and lots of digging in the heat of the blazing sun.

-After leaving Hamim, we drove south and came across some Emiratis who had got their vehicle well and truly wedged in the sand.
-We got their car out of the bowl and rescued them, but managed to de-rim one of our tyres in the process.
-We spent an awful lot of time scratching our heads and trying to figure out how to fix it – until we hit upon the idea of lying it flat, flooding the rim with shampoo and then using a compressor to re-inflate it!
+After leaving Hamim, we drove south.
+We came across some Emiratis who had got their vehicle well and truly wedged in the sand.
+Although we got their car out of the bowl and rescued them, we managed to de-rim one of our tyres in the process.
+We spent an awful lot of time scratching our heads and trying to figure out how to fix it!
+Eventually, we hit upon the idea of lying it flat, flooding the rim with shampoo and then using a compressor to re-inflate it!

-While I thoroughly enjoyed my adventures in the desert, one of my favourite moments was actually an early morning walk at sunrise.
-I woke wet from the dew and before helping to cook breakfast over the fire, I walked for a bit to dry in the morning sunshine.
+I thoroughly enjoyed my adventures in the desert.
+One of my favourite moments was an early morning walk at sunrise.
+I woke wet from the dew and walked for a bit to dry in the morning sunshine.
 I was intrigued by the fascinating shapes of the dunes, the sand blown into beautiful formations by the desert winds.
-It was amazing to see footprints all over the sands from the animals who had been busy going about their business while we slept.
+It was amazing to see so many footprints all over the sands.
+Animals had been going about their business while we slept.
 I tracked spoor from insects, lizards, a fox and some sort of cat, and many from Arabian gazelle.
 I saw a desert rat, closely related to a gerbil.
+All before helping to cook breakfast over the fire.